larsbaunwall/bricky/README.md

 ### Steps

 1. Clone this repo!
+2. Make sure the document directory is configured correctly
-2. Run docker-compose: `docker-compose up`
+3. Run docker-compose: `docker-compose up`

 You should now have two endpoints running: